Certificate of Airworthiness

 Aircraft Inspection

-The aircraft must be made available for inspection by a Bermuda airworthiness inspector.
-The CAMO or Technical Coordinator must present the aircraft with all relevant records to the BCAA airworthiness inspector.
+The aircraft must be made available for inspection by an Airworthiness Inspector.
+The CAMO or Technical Coordinator must present the aircraft and all relevant airworthiness records to the BCAA's Inspector.

 The aircraft must be in the following condition: